calculator001-del/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8. script that append to a file and content is redirected
 9. this script duplicates the last line of the given file
 10. this script deletes all file extention .js
+11. this script counts the number of directories and subdirectories in the current directory